reviewboard/reviewboard/docs/manual/extending/extensions/testing.rst

    the signals.

+.. _extensions-running-unit-tests:

 Running Unit Tests
 ==================

 Review Board comes with a helpful program to run your extension's unit tests:
-:command:`rbext test`.
+:ref:`rbext-test`.
 This is given one or more top-level Python modules containing extensions and unit tests that you want to run, like so:

 .. code-block:: text